BigMin1856-1998/website/README.md

 # Personal Website
-## This is a spot where I will upload my personal website files and other projects
+## Repository for all webiste and project related items.